don-smith/nature-of-js-field-work/README.md

 10. To complete the install, run the following in the terminal window at the bottom of the screen, type (feel free to have a look at this file to see what it's doing):

    ```
-   ./complete-setup
+   source complete-setup
    ```

 This will take quite some time and you'll see output.
 A *lot* of output.
 You can probably ignore it (if there's lots of red flashing by, maybe read those bits!)
+It should be noted that normally you could rely on `npm install` in place of this script, but it was necessary to work around memory restrictions on Cloud 9 workspaces.

-10. We recommend opening a separate terminal window for the Mongo daemon.
+11. We recommend opening a separate terminal window for the Mongo daemon.
 There's a `+` button at the top of the terminal that'll do that for you.
 In the new window, start the Mongo daemon:

     ```
     ./mongod